apache/datasketches-website/docs/MajorSketchFamilies.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/TimeSpentHistogram.png" alt="TimeSpentHistogram" />

-## [Tuple Sketches]({{site.docs_dir}}/Tuple/TupleOverview.html): Extending Theta Sketches to Perform Associative Analysis
-It is often not enough to perform stream expressions on sets of unique identifiers, it is very valuable to be able to associate additive data with these identifiers, such as impression counts or clicks.
-Tuple Sketches are a recent addition to the library and can be extended with arbitrary "summary" data.

 ## [Frequent Items Sketches]({{site.docs_dir}}/FrequentItems/FrequentItemsOverview.html): Finding the Heavy Hitter Objects from a Stream
 It is very useful to be able to scan a stream of objects, such as song titles, and be able to quickly identify those items that occur most frequently.
 The term <i>Heavy Hitter</i> is defined to be an item that occurs more frequently than some fractional share of the overall count of items in the stream including duplicates.
 Suppose you have a stream of 1M song titles, but in that stream there are only 100K song titles that are unique.
 If any single title consumes more than 10% of the stream elements it is a Heavy Hitter, and the 10% is a threshold parameter we call epsilon.

 The accuracy of a Frequent Items Sketch is proportional to the configured size of the sketch, the larger the sketch, the smaller is the epsilon threshold that can detect Heavy Hitters.

+## [Tuple Sketches]({{site.docs_dir}}/Tuple/TupleOverview.html): Extending Theta Sketches to Perform Associative Analysis
+It is often not enough to perform stream expressions on sets of unique identifiers, it is very valuable to be able to associate additive data with these identifiers, such as impression counts or clicks.
+Tuple Sketches are a recent addition to the library and can be extended with arbitrary "summary" data.

+## [Sampling Sketches]({{site.docs_dir}}/Sampling/ReservoirSampling.html): Uniform Sampling of a Stream into a fixed size space
+This implements the famous Reservoir sampling algorithm and extends it with the capabilities that large-scale distributed systems really need: mergability (even with different sized sketches), uses Java Generics so that the base classes can be trivially extended for any input type (even polymorphic types), and an extensible means of performing serialization and deserialization.